marceltannich/Auto-Login-Admin/README.md

-# Auto-Login-Admin
-When debugging locally, I sometimes encounter issues where fatal errors from third-party code prevent me from creating a user via WP-CLI, or I experience frequent automatic logouts.
-To address this, I created this plugin that bypasses these problems.
+# Auto-Login Plugin for Local Development

+This WordPress plugin is designed to simplify local development by automatically logging in users and bypassing issues like fatal errors from third-party code or frequent logouts.
+It ensures a seamless experience when working with local environments, especially when using copies of websites created with tools like Duplicator.

+## Features
+- Automatically logs in the first administrator account found on your local environment.
+- Avoids fatal errors or interruptions caused by third-party code when creating users via WP-CLI.
+- Bypasses frequent automatic logouts.
+- Works even if the login endpoint has been renamed.
+- Only runs in local environments (e.g., `localhost`).
+- Automatically deactivates itself in production environments, displaying an admin notice to remove the plugin for security.

+## How to Use
-- Simply copy the plugin file into your wp-content/mu-plugins directory on your local environment, and it will load automatically without the need for manual activation.
+1. Copy the plugin file to your `wp-content/mu-plugins` directory in your local WordPress installation.
+2. No need for manual activation—the plugin will load automatically.
-- If you're working with a Duplicator copy or similar, there's no need to create a user (via WP-CLI, database, etc.) or use the credentials provided.
-- The plugin will automatically log you in using the first administrator account found.
+3. If you're using a Duplicator copy or similar, there's no need to create a user via WP-CLI, the database, or use existing credentials.
+The plugin will log you in as the first administrator account found.
-- It checks if the environment is localhost and only runs its logic in local setups.
-- It works also if the login endpoint has been renamed.

-Additionally, the plugin is designed to prevent accidental use in a production environment:
+## Safeguards for Production Environments
-- It programmatically disables itself if it detects it's not running in a local environment.
+- The plugin automatically disables itself if it detects it's running outside a local environment.
-- When used in production, it doesn't perform any auto-login or login page redirection.
-Instead, it displays an admin notice alerting administrators to remove the plugin from the mu-plugins folder for security reasons.
+- In production environments, it does not perform any auto-login or login page redirection.
+- Instead, it shows an admin notice to alert administrators to remove the plugin from the `mu-plugins` folder to maintain security.

+## Installation
+1. Download or clone this repository.
+2. Copy the plugin file to the `wp-content/mu-plugins` folder of your WordPress local installation.
+3. That's it!
+The plugin will activate automatically on local environments.

+## License
+This plugin is licensed under the [GNU General Public License v2.0](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html) or later.

+## Disclaimer
+**Important:** This plugin is for **local development only**.
+It is not intended for use on production environments.